Dairy foods such as whole milk and cheese are the most significant sources of calcium.

 Tempeh is a soy product that is a traditional food in Indonesia, but it is now famous around the world.

-If you are unsure on the idea of eating soy, then there is a world of difference between processed soy products and a traditional, fermented food.
+If you are unsure about the idea of eating soy, then there is a world of difference between processed soy products and a traditional, fermented food.

 Tempeh contains 111mg calcium per 100g which is around 11% of the RDA (42).